Foreign Legion in the Balkans: 1915-1919

 French troops - Salonika - 1915

-French troops having landed in Salonika, October 1915.
-They wear the horizon blue uniform with the kepi Mle 1914 (1st type yet) and the greatcoat Mle Poiret (4th type from August 1915, brand new).
-This fourth type bears two bottom pockets for additional ammo.
+French troops after landing in Salonika, October 1915.
+They wear the horizon blue uniform with the kepi Mle 1914 (still the 1st type) and the greatcoat Mle Poiret (the brand-new 4th type, from August 1915).
+This fourth type had two bottom pockets for additional ammo.

 French troops - Salonika - Zeitenlik - 1915

-French soldier of the AO at Camp Zeitenlik, October 1915.
+Camp of the Foreign Legion at Camp Zeitenlik, October 1915.

 Foreign Legion - Battalion - Balkans - Map - Salonika - Hudovo - 1915